LavinWong/Fairness-in-Large-Language-Models/README.md

 **Disclaimer: We may have missed some relevant papers in the list.
 If you have suggestions or want to add papers, please submit a pull request or email us—your contributions are greatly appreciated!**

 **Tutorial:** [Fairness in Large Language Models in Three Hours](https://fairness-in-llms.github.io)<br>
-Thang Viet Doan, Zichong Wang, Minh Nhat Nguyen and Wenbin Zhang<br>
+Thang Viet Doan, Zichong Wang, Nhat Hoang and Wenbin Zhang<br>
 *Proceedings of the ACM International Conference on Information and Knowledge Management (CIKM), Boise, USA, 2024*

 **Fairness in LLMs:** [Fairness in Large Language Models: A Taxonomic Survey](https://dl.acm.org/doi/abs/10.1145/3682112.3682117)<br>